aucoeur/make-reddit-refactor/README.md

 1. Clone the repository into your projects directory.
 2. Run `pip3 install -r requirements.txt` to ensure that you have all required Python packages installed.
-3. If db needs to be created:
+3. If db needs to be created or models changed:
-   - `flask db init`
+   - `flask db init`  ()
    - `flask db migrate -m 'first db migration'`
    - `flask db upgrade`
 4. Run the server code using `flask run`.